clseibold/Lydrige/README.md

 * `list`   - a list whose children are evaluated, but not the list itself.
 They are implemented as a value that allocates its elements on the heap in contiguous memory.
 They are not dynamic! (ex: `[+, 1, (+ 1 1)]` returns `[+, 1, 2]`)

 ##  5. <a name='Examples-4'></a>Examples
 There are examples of programs/functions written in this language in the `examples directory`.
-This directory also includes *prelude.lydg*, the Prelude for the language; Is is auto-loaded for the REPL and every program.
+Note that this directory contains code that only works for v0.5.0!
+It will not work with this version!
+This directory also includes *prelude.lydg*, the Prelude for the language, which is auto-loaded in the REPL and in every lydrige program.
 You can also find files for each of the Standard Library "modules" in the `stdlib directory`.

 Until Lydrige is fully rewritten, these examples won't currently work.
 However, some examples that do currently work are provided below:
 * `print 5.2;`